katiewalkerfurniture/katiewalkerfurniture.github.io/_work/ribbonrocker.md

 ---

-*&ldquo;The Ribbon rocking chair is actually extraordinary and very memorable - __a classic of our time__&rdquo;* Kevin McCloud, Grand Designs
+*&ldquo;The Ribbon Rocking Chair is actually extraordinary and very memorable - __a classic of our time__&rdquo;* Kevin McCloud, Grand Designs

-*&ldquo;It is so difficult to create a truly original chair: the minimalist, sculptural and beautifully balanced Ribbon rocking chair is a stunning re-invention of the traditional rocking chair and an __inspired__ combination of craft values with sleek contemporary design&rdquo;.*
+*&ldquo;It is so difficult to create a truly original chair: the minimalist, sculptural and beautifully balanced Ribbon Rocking Chair is a stunning re-invention of the traditional rocking chair and an __inspired__ combination of craft values with sleek contemporary design&rdquo;.*
 Janet Boston, Manchester Art Gallery

 *&ldquo;knowing what is possible yet pushing the boundaries of production can result in a simplicity that is greater than the sum of its parts - this award winning chair is __wooden poetry__&rdquo;*